RaviAmane/SOR/README.md

 - Important Note: In its current state, this projects includes the API design using RAML.
 - Coming Soon: I am working on implementing this RESTful API in Mulesoft with test stubs for the consumer and provider systems.
 The implementation will be added to this project soon.

 This API, in its present state, contains a single resource `/customers`.
-The operations allowed on the `/customers` resource include:
+The operations allowed on the `/customers` resource are listed below.
+For more details see [API Documentation](API_DOCUMENTATION.md).

 - List Customers
   - `HTTP GET`
   - The request must contain `If-Modified-Since` header to specify the datetime.
 The records updated since this datetime will be returned.
-For more details see [API Documentation](API_DOCUMENTATION.md).
-  - This operation supports pagination.
+  - In addition to the request header `If-Modified-Since` to obtain only a subset of customers, this operation supports pagination.
+For more details see [Use Case 1: Maintain a Copy of Customers Data](USE_CASE_1.md).
 - Create a New Customer
   - `HTTP POST`
 - Update a Customer